robertfischman/dump-transactions/README.md

 transferred.
 This way of summarizing transactions is useful to test other systems using "real world" data.

+Requires node.js with `npm` and uses the `bitcoin-core` module.
+I found the module not well documented to I added some [bitcoin-core module examples](bitcoin-core.md).

 ## Theory of Operation
 Using data from an indexed full bitcoin node, start at block 0 and summarize each transaction, one per line of JSON, exposing all the transaction IDs and indexes of all inputs and outputs